Port Newark–Elizabeth Marine Terminal: History

 The western edge of Newark Bay was originally the Newark Meadows, shallow tidal wetlands covering about 12 sqmi.
 In the 1910s, the city of Newark began excavating an angled shipping channel in the northeastern quadrant of the wetland.
 This became the basis of Port Newark.
 Work on the channel and terminal facilities on its north side accelerated during World War I, when the federal government took control of Port Newark.
 During the war, nearly 25,000 troops were stationed at the Newark Bay Shipyard.

 The Port Authority of New York and New Jersey was formed in 1921, and the Newark Bay Channels were authorized by the Rivers and Harbors Acts in 1922.
 Shipping operations languished after the war, and in 1927, the city of Newark started construction of Newark Airport (now known as Newark Liberty International Airport) on the northwestern quadrant of the wetlands that lay between Port Newark and the edge of the developed city.
 The port authority took over the operations of Port Newark and Newark Airport in 1948 and began modernizing both facilities and expanding them southward.

 The SS Ideal X, considered the first container ship, made her maiden voyage as a container carrier on April 26, 1956, carrying 58 containers from Port Newark to the Port of Houston.
 SeaLand expanded its operations into the newly developed container terminal.

 In 1958, the port authority dredged another shipping channel, which straightened the course of Bound Brook, the tidal inlet forming the boundary between Newark and Elizabeth.
 Dredged materials were used to create new upland south of the new Elizabeth Channel, where the port authority constructed the Elizabeth Marine Terminal.
 The first shipping facility to open on the Elizabeth Channel was the new 90 acre Sea-Land Container Terminal, which was the prototype for virtually every container terminal constructed thereafter.

-This new port facility antiquated most of the traditional waterfront port facilities in New York Harbor, leading to a steep decline in such areas as Manhattan, Hoboken, and Brooklyn.
+This new port facility antiquated most of the traditional waterfront port facilities in New York Harbor, leading to a steep decline in such areas as Manhattan, Hoboken, Jersey City and Brooklyn.
 The automated nature of the facility requires far fewer workers and does not require the opening of containers before onward shipping.